In view of the current developments with regard to the coronavirus, this training will only be available online on 22, 23, 24, 25 and 26 June 2020.

 Digital course materials are provided (e.g. PowerPoints, court bundles (legal doctrine, case law)).
 These digital course materials will be made available through the university’s electronic learning environment.

-The fee is EUR 1.650 and covers registration, study materials, lunches and drinks.
+The fee is EUR 1.350 and covers registration and study materials.

 CBR is recognised as a training provider in the SME Portfolio (KMO portefeuille) system.
 Using this system could enable participants to save up to 30% of the registration fee.
 SME Portfolio applications must be submitted no later than 14 days after the course start date.
 The participant undertakes to respect the rules set out by the Agency for Innovation and Entrepreneurship.
 The accreditation number for CBR Antwerp’s SME portfolio is DV.O100321.

-The Institute of Accountants and Tax Consultants has accredited the full programme as a continuing education programme (7h/day course).
+- The Institute of Accountants and Tax Consultants has accredited the full programme as a continuing education programme (6h/day course).

 The module is taught by a team of lecturers with relevant expertise from the academic world, the government sector, the private sector and the legal profession.
 The module will be supervised by Mr. Patricio Diaz Gavier, lawyer, specialized in customs matters.